vanous/PollToMVR/README.md

 No, it only uses ArtPoll and ArtPollReply.
 Some manufacturers put DMX Address/Universe into `long_name`.
 If present and parsed, these values will then be used in the MVR export.

+### Can devices be discovered via RDM?

+Yes, PollToMVR can use ANSI E1.20 for device discovery and to query the device for Device Info and Device Model Description.
+Supported USB interfaces are the Robe Lighting: `Universal Interface` and `RUNIT WTX` interfaces.

 ## Instalation